fbpx

 How to take care of a cockatiel cage

 The first step in proper cockatiel care is getting the right cage.
-When it comes to cockatiel cages, we recommend getting one at least twice the size of their wing span.
-At least 20-by-20-by-20 inches.
+When it comes to cockatiel cages, we recommend getting one at least twice the size of their wingspan, which would be at least 20-by-20-by-20 inches.
 Other experts recommend at least 20-by-20-by-24 inches.
-If you are planning to get at least a pair of cockatiels, you need to expand your cage accordingly.
-The cage bars should be horizontal and spaced at least ½ inch apart to prevent cramping and injuries.

 Some cockatiels love to climb ladders.
 If that’s the case with yours, we recommend investing in something like the Yaheetech, which comes with a rope ladder on the inside and a sturdy one on its rooftop.

-Other Basic Cage Safety Protocols
+Additional Basic Cage Safety Protocols

 • Cockatiels are very sensitive to strong odors and air drafts.
 As a result, it’s best to keep their cages away from the kitchen and any windows.
 In fact, if you own Teflon pans, the fumes can actually kill cockatiels.
 The living room, den or a bedroom is usually best.